 Professional or Clinical Doctorates

-Doctor of philosophy degrees commonly known as Ph.D. is designed to prepare you for careers in research either at the university or industry.
+The Ph.D. degrees commonly known as Ph.D. is designed to prepare you for careers in research either at the university or industry.
+It is the most well-known doctoral degree type.
 It teaches you to discover new knowledge within their academic discipline.
-Ph.D. degrees are offered in a wide range of subjects including technical fields like physics, maths, biology; humanities subjects like philosophy and social sciences economics and sociology.
+Ph.D. degrees are offered in a wide range of subjects including technical fields like physics, maths, biology; humanities subjects like philosophy and social sciences economics, and sociology.
 A Ph.D. is the most common doctoral degree among college and university faculties.
 However, there are other jobs that require researchers and employees who hold doctorate degrees like pharmaceutical companies and some federal bodies.